 |Sony A99 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y|

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 60D does not offer wifi capability.
+In contrast, the 60D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 60D and the A7R III have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.